Music coming to children: New Salvation Army OC program brings the joy

 Multiple studies have shown that children with music education are more successful in school (language, acquisition, reading, and math), graduation, college, and careers than their non-musical counterparts.
 Their brains are even different!
 The way they view life, their future jobs, the amount of money they make, and their overall happiness.

-skills for school readiness, including intellectual, social-emotional, motor, language, and overall literacy.
+But academic achievement isn’t the only benefit of music education and exposure.
+Music ignites all areas of child development and skills for school readiness, including intellectual, social-emotional, motor, language, and overall literacy.
 It helps the body and the mind work together.
 Exposing children to music during early development helps them learn the sounds and meanings of words.
 Dancing to music helps children build motor skills while allowing them to practice self-expression.
 For children and adults, music helps strengthen memory skills.*

 *An excerpt from Bright Horizons published in April, 2022